bpan-org/bpan/ReadMe.md

 Bash is a programming language that has been around since 1989, but is generally only seen as a scripting language for smallish tasks.
-In fact, it is a very cabaple language that is better suited to many tasks, than languages like Perl, Ruby, Python or Node.js.
+In fact, it is a very cabaple language that is better suited to many tasks than languages like Perl, Ruby, Python or Node.js.

 The thing that Bash is missing is a set of reusable packages (libraries, modules).
 BPAN intends to fill that gap.